JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/moderation.md

 ## Notes

 All instance moderators and admins will be owner of created chat rooms.
-If the video is local (not from a remote Peertube), the video owner will be admin in the chat room.
+The video owner will be admin in the chat room.

 You can use [ConverseJS moderation commands](https://conversejs.org/docs/html/features.html#moderating-chatrooms) to moderate the room.
 When you open the chat room in full screen, there will also be a menu with dedicated commands on the top right.